rschubkegel/hcc/src/pages/2024/fall/computer-science/syllabus.md

 ## Required Materials

-Students will need access to a computer with internet access in order to access course materials, complete online quizes, and work on programming assignments.
+Students will need access to a computer with internet access in order to access course materials, complete online quizzes, and work on programming assignments.
 For in-person class time, Chromebooks will be available for students to use (but students can bring their own computer if they have one).

 Students (or their parent) are required to sign up for a free account for the online development environment [Replit](https://replit.com/).